The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 To effectively do their job, air purifiers need to perform 2 actions:

 - Create airflow through the air purifier (measured in CFM).
-These devices need to gather all the unclean indoor air in order to have the ability to remove numerous pollutants.
+These devices need to gather all the unclean indoor air to have the ability to remove numerous pollutants.